-As per School Board Policy, employees shall self-report any and all arrests and convictions (including misdemeanor citations), regardless of the level of the charges, within forty-eight (48) business hours of same.
+As per School Board Policy, employees shall self-report any and all arrests and convictions (including misdemeanor citations), regardless of the level of the charges, within forty-eight (48) hours.
 Please note this includes arrest citations - these will register as arrests in the state database.

 Employees shall report to their supervisor.